reproducibilitystamp/simkernel/README.md

 - MATLAB (>2014a)

 # How to run the code
-Execute the script invGamma_demo.m in MATLAB, a figure will be generated, which will be a reproduction of figure 4 in the paper.
+Execute the script fig4.m in MATLAB, a figure will be generated, which will be a reproduction of figure 4 in the paper.
-To reproduce figure 5 in the paper, simply change line 4 in the script to the following,
+Similarly, to reproduce figure 5 in the paper, simply run fig5.m.

-datafile = 'fig5_data';

 # What the code does
 The script will load the source contour and cubic spline parameters for generating the target